edwardo2013/CODE2040_API/README.md

 ##Learning Curve
 I really liked the challenge.
 Although I studied the HTTP protocol in my Networking class, it was the first time that I comunicate with an API.
 To understand how it works, I followed CodeAcademy quick [tutorial](http://www.codecademy.com/courses/python-intermediate-en-6zbLp/0/1) of API to see examples on how the requests and json libraries from Python can be used to communicate with the API.
-I really feel that I learned a lot just reading and programming this exercises.
+I really feel that I learned a lot just reading the documentation and programming this exercises.

 ##Stages
 The first three stages where very straithforward.
 The last one, (interval.py) was a bit trikier.
 Nevertheless,